acikgozb/dotfiles/installation/roles/acikgozb.multiplexer/README.md

 Normally, instead of defining a variable for `$XDG_CONFIG_HOME`, the environment variable can be referenced directly.
 However, this role is designed specifically for the `dotfiles` project, which expects users to have nothing but default configuration files for their shell.
 That is why, instead of expecting `$XDG_CONFIG_HOME`, it expects the value as an Ansible variable.

+`terminal_multiplexer`

+This variable is used to determine which multiplexer to install.
+Available values are `tmux` and `zellij`.

 ## Dependencies

 `community.general` collection needs to be installed for this role.